ozan/python-gowalla/README.md

 	/spots/SPOT_ID?lat=LATITUDE&lng=LONGITUDE&radius=RADIUS

-###List Spot's Items
+###Get Spot's Items
-Returns a list of the items at a Gowalla spot.
+Returns a dictionary including a list of the items at a Gowalla spot.

 	/spots/SPOT_ID/items